 - 1/4 cup boiling water

 - Grease a 9 inch square pan and preheat the oven to 350 degrees.
 Line a baking sheet with foil.
 Add the peaches and blackberries to the square pan.
-Sprinkle with lemon zest and a squeeze of lemon juice.
+Sprinkle with brown sugar, lemon zest, and a squeeze of lemon juice.
 Toss together.

 - Add the flour, baking powder, and salt and beat until crumbly, another minute.
 Slowly pour in the vanilla and milk and stir until incorporated, then increase the speed and beat until the batter is smooth and fluffy.